manateelazycat/lsp-bridge/README.md

 * `acm-enable-doc`: Whether the complete menu display the help document
 * `acm-enable-icon`: Whether the complete menu shows the icon
 * `acm-snippet-insert-index`: The display position of snippet candidate in the complementary menu
-* `acm-doc-frame-max-lines`: Max line number of help documentation
+* `acm-doc-frame-max-lines`: Max line number of help documentation, default is 20

 ## Customize language server configuration